 - show your phone or a mirror to the screen so they can check your device or monitor for any notes etc

 If they see any unauthorised items, they'll ask you to remove them.
 Please let us know in advance if you'll need to wear a hearing aid.

 The invigilator will confirm when you can start the assessment.
 They’ll be connected to you at all times and everything is recorded.
 If you have any questions, the invigilator will be able to help or will pass your queries onto us after the session.

-You will have up to two hours to complete the six case studies in the assessment.
-Once you’ve done, you can click on the finish button to alert the invigilator.
+Unless you've requested a reasonable adjustment, you'll have up to two hours to complete the six case studies in the assessment.
+Once you’re done, click on the finish button to alert the invigilator.
 They’ll confirm that your assessment is complete and end the connection.

 You'll then have the option to complete an equality, diversity and inclusion (EDI) monitoring and feedback form.